Present Simple Tense is widely used… We use the present simple tense to express the following ideas:

 Time expressions made up of one word are placed between the subject and the verb in positive sentences and questions and between the auxiliary verb and main verb in negative sentences.

-1. always study hard for exams.
+1. I always study hard for exams.

 2. Do you usually speak to him like that?